July 18, 2018

 Those who are prepared can see the signs of the changes unfolding.

 The age of the billable hour is on its way out.
 Alternative Fee Arrangements (AFAs) are taking over.
 As of 2015, AFAs accounted for $21.1 billion of outside counsel spending.
 In 2017, Corporate Counsel Magazine reported that 26% of corporate legal spending on outside counsel was structured under an AFA.
-Law firms are losing market shares to increasingly beefed up corporate legal departments and the rapid growth of alternative legal service providers (ALSPs).
+Law firms are losing market shares to increasingly beefed-up corporate legal departments and the rapid growth of alternative legal service providers (ALSPs).
 These ALSPs, though still only accounting for a tiny fraction of total US law firm revenues, are being empowered by the advancement of information technologies to chip away at ever greater portions of law firm revenues.
-In turn, the growth of ALSPs empower corporations to take advantage of greater positions of leverage against law firms.
+In turn, the growth of ALSPs empowers corporations to take advantage of greater positions of leverage against law firms.
 Meanwhile, the Big Four accounting firms are preparing to bite off their slice of the US law revenue pie, with each firm targeting global legal revenues of $1 billion by 2021.

 The solid foundation of the old legal industry is giving way.
 Today, it is hunt or be hunted, as firms compete with each other over the ever-shrinking pool of corporate legal spending.
 Those firms that are the first to adopt the new principals of efficiency and value-oriented services are eating up the slow and outdated, as top-performing law firms consume those unwilling to change.